Atrix256/SampleZoo/contributing.md

 * void and cluster
 * bayer
 * from paniq for blue noise: basically: fill a square image with uniform noise, stencil out a center circle with feathering, take an inverse FFT and tada, blue noise
+* Cover dithering and triangle distributed noise? and the things here: http://bartwronski.com/2016/10/30/dithering-part-three-real-world-2d-quantization-dithering/

 ### Documentation
 * mention how sampling is like convolution in frequency space somewhere?